Line Drawing Guided Progressive Inpainting of Mural Damage: Related Work

-Semantic information has been increasingly considered in image inpainting in recent years.
+\textbf{Semantics embedding}.
+Semantic information has been increasingly considered in image inpainting in recent years~\cite{zhang2022perceptual}.
 In~\cite{zhao2020uctgan}, a new cross semantic attention layer was introduced to exploit the long-range dependencies between the known parts and the completed parts, which can improve realism and appearance consistency of repaired samples.
-In~\cite{cai2020piigan}, a novel deep generative model was proposed.
-It equipped with a style extractor that can extract the style feature (latent vector) from the ground truth.
-The model can generate a large number of results consistent with the context semantics of the image.
-In~\cite{zhang2018semantic}, an end-to-end framework named progressive generative networks~(PGN) was proposed, which regards the semantic image inpainting task as a curriculum learning problem.
-In~\cite{liao2021image}, a Semantic-Wise Attention Propagation (SWAP) module was developed to refine the restored image textures across scales by exploring non-local semantic coherence, which effectively mitigates the mix-up of textures.
+Another notable advancement, as proposed by~\cite{zhang2018semantic}, is the Progressive Generative Networks (PGN) framework.
+This approach addresses semantic image inpainting through a curriculum learning strategy.
+Furthermore, in~\cite{liao2021image}, a Semantic-Wise Attention Propagation (SWAP) module was developed to enhance the refinement of image textures across different scales.
+By exploiting non-local semantic coherence, this module effectively minimizes texture mixing artifacts.

+\textbf{Transformer Learning}.
+More recently, transformer-based models utilizing the attention mechanism have been employed for image inpainting~\cite{li2022mat}.
+ICT\cite{wan2021ict} harnesses the strengths of both CNNs and transformers, utilizing the transformer for reconstructing appearance priors and employing CNNs to replenish textures.
+Diffusion models have also been applied to image restoration.
+Repaint~\cite{lugmayr2022repaint} is a DDPM-based approach~\cite{ho2020denoising} that could generate high-quality images, and fill the missing regions.
+Methods based on diffusion models exhibit high randomness and can generate a wide variety of images.
+However, in mural inpainting tasks, our emphasis lies more on reality rather than diversity.